google/oboe/docs/FAQ.md

 Usually if you call `builder.setPerformanceMode(PerformanceMode::LowLatency)` and don't specify other stream properties you will get a `LowLatency` stream.
 The most common reasons for not receiving one are:

 - Playback streams only: you are not using a callback.
 - You requested a sample rate which does not match the audio device's native sample rate.
-This means that the data you supply into or read from that stream will need to be resampled.
-The resampler adds latency and therefore providing a `LowLatency` stream is not possible.
-On API 26 and below you must specify default values for buffer size and sample rate [as detailed here](https://github.com/google/oboe/blob/master/docs/GettingStarted.md#obtaining-optimal-latency).
+For playback streams, this means the audio data you write into the stream must be resampled before it's sent to the audio device.
+For recording streams, the  audio data must be resampled before you can read it.
+In both cases the resampling process (performed by the Android audio framework) adds latency and therefore providing a `LowLatency` stream is not possible.
+To avoid the resampler on API 26 and below you must specify a default value for the sample rate [as detailed here](https://github.com/google/oboe/blob/master/docs/GettingStarted.md#obtaining-optimal-latency).
 - The audio device does not support `LowLatency` streams.
 - You requested a channel count which is not supported natively by the audio device.
 On most devices and Android API levels it is possible to obtain a `LowLatency` stream for both mono and stereo, however, there are a few exceptions, some of which are listed [here](https://github.com/google/oboe/blob/master/docs/AndroidAudioHistory.md).
+- The maximum number of `LowLatency` streams has been reached.
+This could be by your app, or by other apps.
+This is often caused by opening multiple playback streams for different "tracks".
+To avoid this open a single audio stream and perform your own mixing in the app.

 ## My question isn't listed, where can I ask it?
 Please ask questions on [Stack Overflow](https://stackoverflow.com/questions/ask) with the [Oboe tag](https://stackoverflow.com/tags/oboe).